 Also, The two Databases are involved in the process while executing the task:

-Along with the process, the 2 other processes are created.
+Along with the process, the two other processes are created.
 The processes are listed below:

-• Both the process RawTaskProcess and LocalTaskJobProcess are stopped when they finish their work.
+- Both the RawTaskProcess and LocalTaskJobProcess processes are stopped when they are finished.

-• Now, whenever SchedulerProcess requests for the status from ResultBackend, it receives the status information of the task.
+- Now, whenever SchedulerProcess requests the status from ResultBackend, it receives the task status information.

 Conclusion